-- Starting pay — It’s not a good practice to use salary history to determine starting pay, as employees of color are more likely to have been underpaid in a previous role.
+- Starting pay — It’s not a good practice to use salary history to determine starting pay, as employees of color are more likely to have been underpaid in a previous role due to the prevalence of pay disparity between races.
 Also consider where there may be bias lurking in the starting pay conversation: the Journal of Applied Psychology found that employers perceived Black candidates as deserving lower starting salaries and penalized them more for negotiating than white candidates.

 - Promotions and raises — Bias can influence both promotions and pay raises.
 Women of color are 19% less likely than white men to get a raise when they ask for one, and men of color are 25% less likely.

-When you start dismantling the root causes and redefine business practices, you’ll create more opportunities for people of color to get in the door, get paid fairly once they’re there, and move into leadership positions.
+When you dismantle the root causes and redefine business practices, you create more opportunities for people of color to get in the door, get paid fairly, and move into leadership positions.
 And as we talk about in our report, that’s how you “turn a vicious cycle into a virtuous cycle.”